Savory Meat Loaf

 In a large bowl combine the eggs, milk, crackers, onions, peppers, sage, salt and pepper.
 Add the beef, mixing thoroughly but don't overwork it.
 It will be a slightly sloppy mess.

 In another smaller bowl blend the two ketchups, Worcestershire sauce, and the brown sugar.
 Pour all but 1/3 cup of this mix into the beef mixture.
-Now you really have a sloppy mess. 🙂 Don’t worry.
+Now you really have a sloppy mess. 😌 Don't worry, it'll work itself out.

 Mold into a loaf tin, then take the 1/3 cup of leftover ketchup mixture and frost the top of the loaf.